Kazakhstan Says 32 Killed In ArcelorMittal Mine Fire - UrduPoint

 Kazakhstan Says 32 Killed In ArcelorMittal Mine Fire

-Kazakhstan said Saturday that 32 people died in a fire in yet another deadly accident at a mine owned by ArcelorMittal, with over a dozen still missing, in the Central Asian country's worst disaster in years
+Kazakhstan said Saturday 32 people died in a fire at an ArcelorMittal mine, with over a dozen still missing in the worst such disaster in years, prompting the nationalisation of the company's local affiliate

-Karaganda, (APP - UrduPoint / Pakistan Point News - 28th Oct, 2023) Kazakhstan said Saturday that 32 people died in a fire in yet another deadly accident at a mine owned by ArcelorMittal, with over a dozen still missing, in the Central Asian country's worst disaster in years.
+Karaganda, (APP - UrduPoint / Pakistan Point News - 28th Oct, 2023) Kazakhstan said Saturday 32 people died in a fire at an ArcelorMittal mine, with over a dozen still missing in the worst such disaster in years, prompting the nationalisation of the company's local affiliate.

-President Kassym-Jomart Tokayev called the Luxembourg-listed steel and mining giant the "worst" company "in our history" while the firm announced a preliminary deal on the nationalisation of its local operations.
+President Kassym-Jomart Tokayev ordered his government to take control of the Kazakh branch of the company after the fire which followed a methane explosion at the Kostenko mine in the central Karaganda region.

-Tokayev had earlier ordered his government to take control of the Kazakh branch of the company.
+The emergency situations ministry stated the bodies of 32 people had been found and added "the search for 14 miners is continuing."

-"ArcelorMittal can confirm that the two parties have... recently signed a preliminary agreement for a transaction that will transfer ownership to the Republic of Kazakhstan," the global steel giant said in a statement.
+The ministry added there was "very little chance of finding alive" those still missing.

 ArcelorMittal, led by Indian businessman Lakshmi Mittal, has a history of deadly disasters in Kazakhstan and is regularly accused of failing to respect safety and environmental regulations.